Updated on 2024/09/30

 Authorship:Lead author Language:English Publishing type:Research paper (scientific journal)

-14. Moulting Black Holes Reviewed
+15. Moulting Black Holes Reviewed International coauthorship International journal

 Iosif Bena, Borun D. Chowdhury, Jan de Boer, Sheer El-Showk, Masaki Shigemori

-JHEP Vol. 03 page: 094 2012
+JOURNAL OF HIGH ENERGY PHYSICS Vol. 03 page: 094 2012

 More details